+Not everyone is able to leave their job on good terms.
 If you’re leaving your job, you may be asked to sign a severance agreement.
-Whether you are fired, are laid off or let go due to downsizing, losing a job isn’t a pleasant experience.
-The employment attorneys at McDonald & Kloth, LLC, will gladly review your severance agreement to ensure you aren’t forgoing adequate compensation or giving up legal rights without your knowledge.
-Our firm has been very successful in negotiating enhanced value in severance agreements throughout Wisconsin.
+Whether you are fired, laid off or let go due to downsizing, being let go from a job isn’t a pleasant experience.
+The employment law attorneys at McDonald & Kloth, LLC will review your severance agreement to ensure you aren’t forgoing adequate compensation or giving up legal rights without your knowledge.
+Moreover, the attorneys at McDonald & Kloth, LLC have been very successful in negotiating enhanced value in severance agreements presented by the company.

 What Is A Severance Agreement?